PFTL/website/content/pages/privacy.rst

 Consent
 -------
 By using our website, you hereby consent to our Privacy Policy and agree to its Terms and Conditions.

-`This privacy policy was created at World's Free Privacy Policy Generator <https://privacypolicygenerator.info/#wizard>`_.